-Lack of Breaks
+Lack of breaks

-Stress and Negative Attitudes
+Stress and negative attitudes

 Many women having hormone replacement therapy for menopause experience nausea.
 Some cases may be mild, while others may be moderate to severe.
-In these cases, nausea may interfere with your ability to go to work or perform proficiently at work.
+In these cases, nausea can interfere with your ability to go to work or perform proficiently at work.

 One of the most effective ways to overcome any barriers to understanding menopause is to communicate.
 Many women are embarrassed to discuss menopause, especially with male supervisors and managers.
 However, lack of communication and understanding can make work even more difficult.